quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part73_7.3_Matrices_in.md

 print("A^-1A: \n", identity_check_2)
 ```

-The output should show that both products are very close to the 3x3 identity matrix \( I \).
+The output should show that both products are very close to the 3x3 identity matrix $I$.
 The small differences (like `1.11022302e-16`) indicate numerical precision limits.
 x??

 #### Solving Linear Equations
 Background context: This exercise involves solving a system of linear equations using NumPy's capabilities.
-Given the matrix equation \( Ax = b \), you will solve for multiple vectors \( x \) corresponding to different right-hand side (RHS) vectors \( b \).
+Given the matrix equation $Ax = b $, you will solve for multiple vectors $ x $ corresponding to different right-hand side (RHS) vectors $ b$.

-:p Solve the linear equation systems for the given matrix \( A \) and RHS vectors \( b1, b2, b3 \).
+:p Solve the linear equation systems for the given matrix $A $ and RHS vectors$b1, b2, b3$.
 ??x
-To solve the system of linear equations \( Ax = b \), we can use NumPy's `linalg.solve` function.
+To solve the system of linear equations $Ax = b$, we can use NumPy's `linalg.solve` function.
 Here is how you can implement it:

 ```python
 import numpy as np